jindrichmynarz/dissertation/parts/linking.md

 We employed four kinds of linking technologies.
 Simple keys and some compound keys were used directly to construct IRIs in XSLT.
-Linking based on hashes was done using SPARQL Update operations ([Gearon, Passant, Polleres, 2013](#Gearon2013)).
+Linking based on hashes was done using SPARQL Update operations [@Gearon2013].
 Update operations were also used when creating links required a join via a key, for example when reconciling code list values.
-Most linking tasks based on fuzzy matches of compound keys were done using the Silk link discovery framework ([Bryl et al., 2014](#Bryl2014)).
+Most linking tasks based on fuzzy matches of compound keys were done using the Silk link discovery framework [@Bryl2014].
 Silk was used when links could not be established via exact matches.
 For example, we used it to compare syntactically invalid RNs via string distance metrics.
 We used Silk Workbench, a graphical user interface for Silk, to develop linkage rules iteratively.